 Steve Ford, 20, long ago took off for the open skies of the American West.
-He VAIL (UPI) -- JACK FORD, WHO QUIT WORKING FOR A TRAVEL AGENCY SEVERAL WEEKS AGO, TODAY SAID HE WILL BE TOO BUSY CAMPAIGNING FOR HIS FATHER TO GET INVOLVED WITH ANY NEW JOB THIS FALL. - 0- "I'LL BE DOING AS MUCH AS I CAN THAT WILL BE HELPFUL," HE TOLD REPORTERS.
+He said of his life at the White House: "When it was all over, you'd be left holding the bag....
+You'd have gotten used to the glamour and the state of the same with it.
+VAIL (UPI) -- JACK FORD, WHO QUIT WORKING FOR A TRAVEL AGENCY SEVERAL WEEKS AGO, TODAY SAID HE WILL BE TOO BUSY CAMPAIGNING FOR HIS FATHER TO GET INVOLVED WITH ANY NEW JOB THIS FALL .
+"I "LL BE DOING AS MUCH AS I CAN THAT WILL BE HELPFUL," HE TOLD REPORTERS.
 HE ALSO TRIED TO CLARIFY PAST STATEMENTS THAT HE WOULD RATHER NOT SEE HIS FATHER IN THE WHITE HOUSE FOR FOUR MORE YEARS, SAYING HE HAD SAID SO IN A "SELFISH SENSE".

-"AS A PERSON, AS A FAMILY MEMBER, AS A SON TO A FATHER, I HAVE NO DESIRE TO SUBJECT MY FATHER TO THAT KIND OF PRESSURE.
-BUT AS A CITIZEN, IT'S DIFFERENT.
-I WANT THE BEST MAN POSSIBLE" -- AND MADE IT CLEAR THAT HE MEANT HIS FATHER.
+"AS A PERSON, AS A FAMILY MEMBER, AS A SON TO A FATHER, I HAVE NO DESIRE TO SUBJECT MY FATHER TO THAT KIND OF PRESSURE .
+BUT AS A CITIZEN, IT'S DIFFERENT .
+I WANT THE BEST MAN POSSIBLE" -- AND MADE IT CLEAR THAT HE MEANT HIS FATHER .
 JACK HAS BEEN STAYING AT HIS FAMILY'S CONDOMINIUM IN VAIL LODGE AND BICYCLE RIDING BY HIMSELF.

-VAIL (UPI) -- AIDES TO PRESIDENT FORD WERE SO IMPRESSED BY THE PERFORMANCE OF THE PRESIDENT'S YOUNGEST SON, STEVE, AT THE GOP CONVENTION LAST WEEK, THEY HAVE DECIDED TO ENLIST HIM TO DRAW YOUTHFUL SUPPORT IN THE CAMPAIGN.
-STEVE, 20, WHO JOINED HIS FAMILY IN WAY STEVE, 20, WHO JOINED HIS FAMILY IN VAIL SUNDAY BEFORE HEADING BACK TO SCHOOL IN CALIFORNIA, WILL BREAK AWAY FROM HIS STUDIES AT CALIFORNIA POLYTECHNICAL COLLEGE FOR A FEW WEEKS THIS FALL TO LURE YOUNG VOTERS.
-The Head Blitzers Got Blitzed By Maury DeJonge The President Ford "Scatter Blitzers" struck again, but this time the targets were their leaders.
+VAIL (UPI) -- AIDES TO PRESIDENT FORD WERE SO IMPRESSED BY THE PER FORMANCE OF THE PRESIDENT'S YOUNGEST SON, STEVE, AT THE GOP CONVENTION LAST WEEK, THEY HAVE DECIDED TO ENLIST HIM TO DRAW YOUTHFUL SUPPORT IN THE CAMPAIGN.
+STEVE, 20, WHO JOINED HIS FAMILY IN VAIL SUNDAY BEFORE HEADING BACK TO SCHOOL IN CALIFORNIA, WILL BREAK AWAY FROM HIS STUDIES AT CALIFORNIA POLYTECHNICAL COLLEGE FOR A FEW WEEKS THIS FALL TO LURE The Head Blitzers Got Blitzed By Maury DeJonge The President Ford "Scatter Blitzers" struck again, but this time the targets were their leaders.
 "Petey Pooh," "The Shepherd," "The Golden Eagle," and "The Shutter Bug" were honored by nearly 100 Republicans at a surprise party Thursday night at Kent County Republican Headquarters, 250 Michigan St. NE.
 For the record, and in the order of their "handles," the blitzers paid tribute to Peter Secchia, Donald Wieringa, John Damstra and Clarance Blakeslee.
-The ruse to get the four together was See Blitzers, page 3B
+The ruse to get the four together was See Blitzers, page 3B Hearpapilus 3/3/26 Pg.
+2-8

 HONORED by Ford blitzers Thursday night were Clarence Blakeslee, kneeling left, John Damstra, Peter Secchia (in wheelchair) and Don Wieringa, right.
-Kansas City, Aug.
+Aford Secret Weapon?
+Son Steve Has All the Moves By GENE SPAGNOLI Slaff Correspondent of The News News asleep when his dad announced to the Saily Tune 8/20/76 19.4 Kansas City, Aug.
 19 - President Ford's 20-year-old son Steve made his acmpaign debut at the Republican National Convention, and he was a smashing success.
 He may emerge as the party's secret weapon in the battle against the Democrats.
 Steve, with his blond, movie-star looks and friendly easygoing manner, has shown an appeal that makes mothers melt and daughters. feel warm all over.
-Preferring the slow pace of ranch life.
-Steve, has alway let the publicity spotlight world that he had picked Sen. Robert Dole as his running mate.
+Preferring the slow pace of ranch life, Steve, has alway let the publicity spotlight world that he had picked Sen. Robert Dole as his running mate.